 Summer’s here and not everyone has plans to travel to a new city or popular theme park perhaps because of work commitments, financial constraints or family situations.

-And no, electronic entertainment of any sort does not feature on this list!
+And no electronic entertainment of any sort features on this list!

 20 old-school ways for kids to enjoy summer

 1. Break out the sidewalk chalk and send the kids outside to create chalk masterpieces and/or play Tic-Tac-Toe.

 2. Get the kids to wear their swimsuits and then send them out into the backyard.
 Turn on the water hose, hand it over and watch them tear across the grass, chasing each other with the same, squealing with joy!
 You can also turn on the sprinkler, put on some music and have the kids dance through it.
 Oh, and if you have water balloons on hand, announce a water balloon war!

 3. Take the game of tag to the next level, with dodge tag.

 4. Grab a bunch of bed-sheets, pillows and a few chairs.
 Drape the sheets over the chairs to create a mini fortress for the kids.
 Another option is to give them over-sized cardboard boxes and ask them to design mini cardboard homes.

 5. Have the kids help you make homemade popsicles.
 Encourage them to think of new flavor combinations and create a new flavor every week.